 This article discusses the different connectivity events in Cato, how they are triggered, and what you can do with the information in the events.

-The Cato Management Application creates events for different things that happen in the Cato platform.
+The Cato Management Application (CMA) creates events for different things that happen in the Cato platform.
 Among the different event types are Connectivity events.
 Whenever there is a change in the connectivity status, an event is generated with the information about the change, the link or site that was affected, and more.

 In this example, one of the interfaces disconnects as shown in the following image:

 In this scenario, a Disconnected event for WAN1 would be created.
 If you have Link Health Rules configured to send a communication when a Disconnected event occurs, an alert would be sent according to the rule settings, such as an email or webhook.
-For more information, see below Enabling Connectivity Alerts.
+For more information, see Enabling Connectivity Alerts.

 Active links are links configured with "Active" precedence, and Passive links are links configured with precedence of "passive" or "last resort".
 For more information, see Part 1: The Socket Interfaces and Precedence.